drcampbell/ceti-sb-android/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This document details how to setup the development environment for the School2Biz Android Application.
+This document was generated in Markdown.
+[Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### What is this repository for? ###

 * Quick summary
-> This is the repository for the Android App for the Ceti School2Biz project, a collaboration between the Ceti Lab at The Ohio State University and the Delphos School District of Ohio.
+* This is the repository for the Android App for the Ceti School2Biz project, a collaboration between the Ceti Lab at The Ohio State University and the Delphos School District of Ohio.
-* Version
+* Version 0.6.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

 * Summary of set up
+		* lib32stdc++6 library
+		* Java 7 or 8
+		* Git

 ### System Configuration ###
 Install your favorite JDK.
+Using the Oracle version is recommended.
+But you can probably use your favorite.
 [Oracle Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 Install git